Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - Carmen Sandiego: The titular character was raised since her youth by the five main faculty members of V.I.L.E.: Coach Brunt, Dr. Bellum, Countess Cleo, Professor Maelstrom, and Shadowsan.
 Each one takes a different level of intimacy and love towards their ward with Coach Brunt pampering and spoiling the young girl to Shadowsan's standoffish behavior.
 The rest are somewhere in between.
 It is a genuinely happy relationship, which makes Carmen's recognition of how evil they could be and her betraying them all the more shocking to, as she puts it, the only family she's ever known.

-- Darkwing Duck: Drake and Launchpad are not romantically involved, but rather best friends (though Launchpad occasionally gets on Drake's nerves).
+- Darkwing Duck: Drake and Launchpad are not romantically involved (despite what some fans think), but rather best friends (though Launchpad occasionally gets on Drake's nerves).
 They work together to raise Drake's adopted daughter, Gosalyn.
+In one episode, when Darkwing becomes worried about what would happen to Gosalyn if he were killed in a fight, Launchpad instantly tells him that he'd take Gosalyn in and raise her as his own.

 - Final Space: Following Avocato's death midway through the first season Gary Goodspeed takes to looking after his son Little Cato, even officially adopting him in season two.
 Towards the end of the same season, following Avacato's return due to a temporal loophole the two settle into this sort of relationship, Little Cato even takes to calling them both his dad.